 Here is a version of the double-arm swing which includes rotation.
 It’s perfectly safe if you do it right and understand where the rotation is supposed to happen, not in your lumbar!
 Don’t attempt this if you can’t even do the swing right, first focus on swinging properly.

 Double-arm Swing Squat Style

 I’m including this because it’s such a controversial topic, squatting and swinging.
-I made a few videos about it, tried to be funny, but I’ve realised by now that I’m not funny and my sarcasm also doesn’t come across, so I’ve given up on that…. not.
-Do you remember years ago when kettlebell trainers where like “drive with the hips”?
-Well that conventional hip hinge style swing you were doing while they said “drive with the hips” wasn’t really driving with the hips, the hips weren’t really pushing the kettlebell forward, it was more of a drive the feet into the ground squeeze your glutes kinda thing.
+I made a few videos about it, tried to be funny, but I’ve realized by now that I’m not funny and my sarcasm also doesn’t come across, so I’ve given up on that…. not.
+Do you remember years ago when kettlebell trainers were like “drive with the hips”?
+Well, that conventional hip hinge style swing you were doing while they said “drive with the hips” wasn’t really driving with the hips, the hips weren’t really pushing the kettlebell forward, it was more of a drive the feet into the ground squeeze your glutes kinda thing.
 This one here is really driving with the hips, you’re pushing your hips forward while remaining connected for as long as possible.
 Watch the video and you’ll see what I mean.
-This comes from kettlebell sport, but they don’t use the double arm swing in it, but you can do whatever you want, so include it if it suits what you’re doing and what you need to work on.
+This comes from kettlebell sport, but they don’t use the double-arm swing in it, but you can do whatever you want, so include it if it suits what you’re doing and what you need to work on.